Bound by Corruption by BelovedStranger

 “Come.
 Your vengeance is not yet complete.”
 Then he was walking away, towards the bandits’ helpless leader.

-THE ONNA WAS an enigma, Sesshomaru thought.
+THE ONNA WAS an enigma, Sesshomaru reflected.

 “So, you’ve returned.
 I thought perhaps you had abandoned me.”

 Sesshomaru raised his brow at Onigumo’s nerve.
 Had the blow to the back of the ningen’s head damaged his faculties?
 Ningen were weak.
-A knock on the head could so easily incapacitate them, permanently.
+A knock to the head could so easily incapacitate them, permanently.
 “We have unfinished business.”

 Sesshomaru’s silver brow ticked at the ningen’s audacious daring.
 Unbeknownst to this vermin, Sesshomaru’s tresses and daemon markings were outward symbols of his proud lineage, passed down from his great and terrible father.

 Onigumo didn’t wait for a reply, answering himself.
-“No, it is not my death you seek—at least not yet, or I would have been the first to die.
+“No, it is not my death you seek—at least, not yet, or I would have been the first to die.
 What do you want from me?”

 Sesshomaru frowned at her interference.

-The onna turned a swift glare towards Sesshomaru, to which he ignored.
+The onna turned a swift glare on Sesshomaru, to which he ignored.
 No doubt, she hadn’t wished for her occupation to be revealed.
 In some ways, he understood her far too easily.
 Miko were seen as beckons of light, and with Sesshomaru’s revelation, that bright light was now stained in blood, proclaiming to this warlord that they weren’t so different.
 Miko.
 Bandit.
 Each had a heart as black as any youkais’.

 “You are in no position to bargain, human.”
 To enforce his point, Sesshomaru nudged the warlord’s shattered knee none too gently.